sssure02/DataScienceProject_Using_R/README.md

 ####  Model Evaluation: Evaluated and compared the test RMSE of all models, discovering that KNN provided the most accurate predictions.

 ### Further Details
-For a detailed breakdown of the project, including methodology, results, and key takeaways, please refer to Summary.ipynb.
+For a detailed breakdown of the project, including methodology, results, and key takeaways, click [here](Summary.ipynb).